 This guide outlines the policies and procedures followed by the Health Research Methodology (HRM) Graduate Program which operates within the Faculty of Health Sciences at McMaster University as a component of the Health Sciences Graduate Programs.
 Graduate studies in the Faculty of Health Sciences are administered by the Graduate Policy and Curriculum Committee under the auspices of the School of Graduate Studies as described in the current SCHOOL OF GRADUATE STUDIES CALENDAR.
 This Guide is a supplement to the SGS Calendar and does not provide a comprehensive set of binding regulations.
-This document is not intended to replicate or modify the information found in the School of Graduate-calendar).
+This document is not intended to replicate or modify the information found in the School of Graduate Studies (SGS) Calendar (available at http://graduate.mcmaster.ca/graduate-calendar).
 If there is any discrepancy between this document and the SGS Calendar, then the School of Graduate Studies Calendar shall prevail.
 Students and faculty are encouraged to look at the SGS Calendar for information about: